-It is accurate, as argued by Respondents, that the WVHCA has categorically rejected the conclusion to the Home Health Standards in nearly every matter since 2000, including those cited by Respondents.
-Personal Touch Resp.
-Br., 7.
+It is accurate, as argued by Respondents, that the WVHCA has categorically rejected the "Conclusion" to the Home Health Standards in nearly every matter since 2000.
 Unsurprisingly, the WVHCA's disregard of the threshold requirement in these matters has also coincided with an astounding proliferation of home health agencies caused by the WVHCA's approval of new providers in counties with as few as 6 or 8 projected patients.
-In fact, it is apparent from the ongoing duplication of home health services throughout West Virginia that the WVHCA's disregard of the "Conclusion" is frustrating the very purpose of the Home Health Standards.
-As described in the Petitioner Brief, sixteen different applications proposing to provide home health services have been approved by the WVHCA since October 30, 2015, one with as few as 6 projected home health recipients.
+In fact, it is apparent from the ongoing expansion of home health services throughout West Virginia that the WVHCA's disregard of the "Conclusion" is frustrating the very purpose of the Home Health Standards.
+As described in the Petitioner Brief and available from the WVHCA's database, sixteen different applications proposing to provide home health services have been approved by the WVHCA since October 30, 2015, one with as few as 6 projected home health recipients.
 See In re: Stonerise Reliable Healthcare LLC, CON File No. 17-5-11187-Z, Dec.
 11, 2017 (approving a certificate of need application by Stonerise Reliable Healthcare LLC to provide services in Tyler County and Pleasants County despite a projected unmet need of 6 patients and 8 patients, respectively, in those two counties).
-The "Conclusion" and 229-recipient threshold in the Home Health Standards are designed to prevent this precise harm by ensuring that new providers have adequate projected patient populations in order to enter the proposed service area without disrupting existing providers.
+These new applications evidence a proliferation of services being added by existing providers such as UHC in this application and Personal Touch Home Care of W.Va., Inc in the corresponding matter before this Court.
+The "Conclusion" and 229recipient threshold in the Home Health Standards are designed to prevent this precise harm by ensuring that new providers have adequate projected patient populations in order to enter the proposed service area without disrupting and jeopardizing existing providers, such as the five currently approved providers in Preston County.